 You can eliminate this from your budget if your present HVAC system can support the new extra room.
 This means expanding the ventilation to reach the garage.
 Otherwise, you can update your system or obtain a different system to provide heating and cooling to the new space.

-Air conditioner repair services are available to ensure your HVAC system is properly functioning to support the new room.
+Air conditioner repair services are available to ensure your HVAC system is properly functioning and can support the new room.
 You can hire a specialist from a reputable HVAC company to make your new living space comfortable like other rooms in your home.

 Because HVAC experts have the right tools and equipment, you can ask them to relocate an old unit or install a new air conditioner in the new room.